chaseruskin/verb/src/bin/README.md

 # /bin

-This directory contains the source code for the Vertex binary application.
+This directory contains the source code for the Verb binary application.